davidbobyang/bingetime/README.md

 ## To do
 * add option to show more info on final result box
-* add button to go back to search results
 * add button to hide/show boxes to see full background
 * animations
 * add button to share on social media